cwz6h/Ocarina-Of-Time-3D-Gauntlet-Deluxe/README.md

-# Ocarina Of Time 3D Plugin
+# Ocarina Of Time 3D Gauntlet Deluxe

 An Ocarina Of Time 3D Plugin in a .3gx Format To Be Loaded With Luma3DS